brick/date-time/README.md

 Introduction
 ------------

-This library builds an extensive API on top of the native PHP date-time classes, and adds missing concepts such as `LocalDate`, `LocalTime`, `YearMonth`, `MonthDay`, etc. It adds a nanosecond precision to times, usually limited to a 1 second precision.
+This library builds an extensive API on top of the native PHP date-time classes, and adds missing concepts such as `LocalDate`, `LocalTime`, `YearMonth`, `MonthDay`, etc.

 The classes follow the [ISO 8601](http://en.wikipedia.org/wiki/ISO_8601) standard for representing date and time concepts.